lead generation guide

 Not all leads are the same.
 Leads are divided into different types based on how qualified they are to become your potential customers.
 To understand how it’s done, let’s first see what lead qualification is.

-Lead qualification is nothing but the process to determine whether a lead is ready to buy your product or not.
+Lead qualification is nothing but the process of determining whether a lead is ready to buy your product or not.
 It uses various factors such as a lead’s interest level, budget, demographics, authority, timeline, etc. to define whether a lead is qualified enough to make a purchase or not.

 Leads are then segmented into four categories depending on their qualification level.
 Let’s see how.